CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 Large Synthetic Data Generation:
   - Every PI, a m5a.24xlarge, or more powerful instance will be spun up to generate 10 - 60 million beneficiaries.
   - In order to distiguish load test data when stored in TEST or PROD SBX, the beneficiary ID range will start 1 million less than the smallest released Synthea beneficary ID
-  - After the load tests are complete, and data is reported, for beneficiary and claim data to be re-generated with future versions of Synthea, there needs to be a tool for deleting this data that generates and executes DELETE and SELECT statements in the database environments.
+  - After the load tests are complete, and data is reported, the data will persist in the database.
+If at some point Synthea's codebase involves major changes to beneficiary and claim data properties, this data will need be deleted and re-generated the newer version of Synthea.
+There needs to be a tool for deleting this data that generates and executes DELETE and SELECT statements in the database environments.
 This tool will take the upper and lower bounds of the benficiary, claim, claim group, and PDE ID ranges found in the RIF files that were loaded as an input.
 To ensure the data is properly deleted, SELECT statements with the ranges used to delete the data will be run, and the final output of the tool will be the counts of beneficiary and various claim tables.
 The counts in the output should be zero to indicate the data cannot be found.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions